About Santa Paula Canyon Falls (Santa Paula Canyon Punch Bowls)

 That descent would have taken me down to the level of those punch bowls, which were essentially immediately upstream from the brink of the Santa Paula Canyon Falls.

-The locals also showed me a tiny series of “water slides” further upstream from top of the waterfalls feeding these punch bowls.
+The locals also showed me a tiny series of “water slides” further upstream from top of the upper punch bowl waterfalls.

-While at first glance they didn’t look like anything significant, I’m sure under higher waterflow than during my visit that they’d be a fun spot to slide from one pool to the next.
+While at first glance they didn’t look like anything significant, I’m sure under higher waterflow than during my visits that they’d be a fun spot to slide from one pool to the next.

 The Santa Paula Canyon Trail (also seemingly referred to as the Last Chance Trail at this point) continued further up the canyon on an increasingly narrower trail.